-October 30th is the day that the New York Times printed verbatim the very first press release written by Ivy Lee, the “father of modern PR”.
-The Pennsylvania Railroad was a client of Ivy Lee, and on October 28th, 1906, 50 people lost their lives due to a three-car train jumping a trestle in New Jersey and plunging into a thoroughfare creek.
-In response to this, Ivy Lee created the first press release that afternoon.
+On October 30, 1906, the New York Times printed verbatim the very first press release written by Ivy Lee, the “father of modern PR.”
+Ivy Lee represented the Pennsylvania Railroad.
+On October 28th, 1906, 50 people lost their lives.
+A three-car train jumped a trestle in New Jersey and plunged into a thoroughfare creek.
+In response, Ivy Lee created the first press release.
 He not only convinced the railroad to distribute a public statement, but he also convinced them to provide a special train to get reporters to the scene of the accident.

-Public relations is such a love/hate relationship (you love to hate it and hate to love it).
-This industry isn’t an instant gratification one…and on some days a non-gratification.
-National Publicist Day is a day for publicists to come from behind the scenes where they are always working (even behind their eyelids) and be appreciated publicly for all they do to improve brand communications with the public.
+Public relations is such a love/hate relationship.
+(You love to hate it and hate to love it.)
+This industry isn’t an instant gratification one.
+And on some days a non-gratification.
+National Publicist Day is a day for publicists to come from behind the scenes.
+They always work (even behind their eyelids).
+It’s an opportunity to appreciate publicists for all they do to improve brand communications with the public.

-Call, email, or shout out to your publicist on social media and let them know you appreciate them.
+Call, email, or shout out to your publicist on social media.
+Let them know you appreciate them.
 Don’t have a publicist?
-Well, today’s the perfect day to research and contact one that suits your brand and show your appreciation for what they could contribute to your brand.
+Well, today’s the perfect day to research and contact one that suits your brand.
+Show your appreciation for what they could contribute to your brand.
 Use #NationalPublicistDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!